-Pityriasis versicolor is a rash caused by a yeast-like germ.
-It is not harmful or passed on through touching (contagious).
+Pityriasis versicolor is a fungal skin infection caused by a yeast-like germ that causes a rash to form It is not harmful or passed on through touching (contagious).
 Treatment can clear the rash.
 Some people who are prone to this condition need regular treatment to prevent the rash from coming back (recurring).

 Small numbers of the malassezia germs that causes pityriasis versicolor commonly live on the skin and do no harm.
 However, some people are prone to this germ multiplying and spreading on their skin more than usual, which then leads to a rash developing.
 Often the germ multiplies and causes the rash for no apparent reason.
 In some cases, hot, sunny or humid weather seems to trigger the germ to multiply on the skin.
 In people who sweat more it may be more likely to occur.

-Pityriasis versicolor is fairly common.
+Pityriasis versicolor is a common fungal condition.
 It is more common in people in their teens and 20s.
 It is sometimes called tinea versicolor.

 This usually starts as small pale patches.
 Sometimes the rash is darker than the skin in fair-skinned people, and in this case it looks like brown marks.
 At first these usually appear on your back, chest, neck or upper arms.